vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ```
 In this example, we see that `new` overrides what `this` refers to explicitly bound by `bind`.
 It always creates a new empty object, that's why `undefined` was always the result.

-In summary, the order of precedence from to determine the `this` binding would be:
+In summary, the order of precedence to determine the `this` binding would be the following, the first rule that applies would be the `this` binding:

 1. `new` binding - the newly created object.
 2. Explicit binding (`call`, `apply` or `bind`) - whatever the explicit object was
 3. Implicit binding - the owning or containing object from which the function was called.
 4. Default binding - if none of the above it falls back to the global object, (or `undefined` on `strict-mode`)

 ### Closures
 The ability to treat functions as values, brings up an interesting question.
 What happens to the functions' local variables when the said function has finished executing and was already popped off the execution stack?